-This easy instant pot chicken teriyaki recipe is the perfect weeknight dinner that is healthy loaded with flavor and better than take-out.
+This easy instant pot chicken teriyaki recipe is the perfect healthy weeknight dinner, loaded with flavor, and better than take-out.

 Chicken teriyaki is a quick recipe that will switch up your typical chicken recipe dinner.
 Instead of using the lemony flavor on this instant pot chicken piccata or this Mexican shredded chicken tinga, you will be turning towards essential and healthier Asian ingredients.
 Like coconut amino, rice vinegar, sesame seed oil, etc. to create this delicious chicken teriyaki instant pot.

 Is this instant pot teriyaki chicken healthy?

 This teriyaki sauce is made from scratch using whole food ingredients that makes this sauce low in sodium, low in sugar and carbs contents.
 But still taste like the teriyaki sauce you know and love.